ACB Resource Page

 At The Iris Network, we’ve helped thousands of people meet the challenges of vision loss.
 Adjusting is a learning process that takes time and patience.
 We design our range of services and programs to meet the unique needs and goals of each individual.

-To find out more about The Iris Network, click HERE
+To find out more, go to The Iris Network website.

 Catholic Charities of Maine